About

 Vision

-“The idea to establish a zoo in Kaunas has been in my mind for a long time.
-It was in those days when I started getting to know the vivid surroundings of the city during my trips to Kaunas.
-I was fascinated by the Girstupis valley, the edges of the Marvelė stream, the Vytautas oak grove.
-I remembered that Adam Mickevičius was also fascinated by these beauties of Kaunas, and I began to dream that these places would be useful for our society…”
+“The idea of establishing a zoo in Kaunas had been in my mind for a long time.
+It began back in the days when, during my trips to Kaunas, I started to explore its vibrant surroundings.
+I was captivated by the Girstupis Valley, the edges of the Marvelė stream, and the Vytautas Oak Grove.
+I recalled that Adomas Mickevičius had also been fascinated by these beautiful landscapes of Kaunas, and I began to dream that these places could serve a purpose for our society…”

 Tadas Ivanauskas